Call Today! Free Immediate Response (818) 781-1570

 It needs to be some type of direct action towards committing the crime after preparations.
 Again, it's critical to note that making plans or engaging in a discussion to commit a crime is not considered a direct step.

-A direct step must show a definite intent to commit the crime and be an immediate step that puts the plan to commit the crime in motion.
+A direct step must show a definite intent to commit the crime and be immediate, setting the plan to commit the crime in motion.
 If you need additional information, contact a Los Angeles criminal defense lawyer at our law firm.

 Common California Attempt Crimes